 "WE'LL BE SHOOTING IN EASTERN EUROPE.
 Yes!" tweeted Hissrich.
 "This show couldn't exist anyplace else.
 Period."
 Quite a bit of filming was done in Hungary, including Budapest and other locations.
 The crew also visited the Canary Islands in Spain and, naturally, a castle in Poland as well.

-So far, it sounds like season 2 is being filmed in London and elsewhere within the UK.
+Season 2 was filmed in London and elsewhere within the UK.

 The directors for season 2 have been revealed

 The directors for each episode of The Witcher season 2 have been revealed.
-Episodes 1 and 2 are being directed by Stephen Surjik, who has previously directed episodes of The Umbrella Academy, Bates Model, Luke Cage, and The X-Files.
+Episodes 1 and 2 were directed by Stephen Surjik, who has previously directed episodes of The Umbrella Academy, Bates Model, Luke Cage, and The X-Files.

-Episodes 2, 3, and 4 will be directed by Sarah O'Gorman, who has previously directed episodes of The Last Kingdom, Death in Paradise, and Jamestown.
+Episodes 2, 3, and 4 were directed by Sarah O'Gorman, who has previously directed episodes of The Last Kingdom, Death in Paradise, and Jamestown.

-Episodes 5 and 8 will be directed by Ed Bazalgette, whose previous directing work includes episodes of Doctor Who, Poldark, The Last Kingdom, and EastEnders, the long-running UK soap opera.
+Episodes 5 and 8 were directed by Ed Bazalgette, whose previous directing work includes episodes of Doctor Who, Poldark, The Last Kingdom, and EastEnders, the long-running UK soap opera.

-Episodes 6 and 7 will be directed by Louise Hooper, a director whose past work includes UK shows like Cold Feet, Casualty, Vera, and Doctors.
+Episodes 6 and 7 were directed by Louise Hooper, a director whose past work includes UK shows like Cold Feet, Casualty, Vera, and Doctors.